Nicéphore Soglo

 Nicéphore Dieudonné Soglo (born 29 November 1934) is a Beninese politician who was Prime Minister of Benin from 1990 to 1991 and President from 1991 to 1996.
 He was Mayor of Cotonou from 2003 to 2015.
-Soglo was married to Rosine Vieyra Soglo, the Beninois former First Lady and politician.
+Soglo was married to Rosine Vieyra Soglo.

 Biography

 Soglo was born in French Togoland.
 He studied law and economics at the University of Paris and the École nationale d'administration.
 Soglo met his future wife, a Beninese student named Rosine Vieyra, in 1947, while both were studying in France as teenagers.
 The couple married on 2 July 1958.
 They had two sons, Léhady (born 1960) and Ganiou Soglo (born 1962).

 After receiving degrees in law and economics from the University of Paris, Soglo returned to Benin (then called Dahomey) and was the inspector of finance (1965–1967) before his cousin, Colonel Christophe Soglo, overthrew President Sourou-Migan Apithy and appointed his relative, Nicéphore, as minister of finance and economic affairs.
 Following the 1972 coup that brought Mathieu Kérékou to power, he left the country and held positions at international organizations such as the International Monetary Fund (IMF) and the World Bank.

 In the late 1980s, faced with growing dissatisfaction over a stagnant economy, the Kérékou government agreed to convene a national conference that would lead the country towards multiparty democracy.
 The conference designated Nicéphore Soglo Prime Minister, and he took office on 12 March 1990.
 The conference produced a constitution that was overwhelmingly approved in a referendum held on 2 December 1990.

 In the country's first multiparty presidential election, Soglo took first place in the first round, held on 10 March 1991, with 36.31% of the vote.
 A run-off against Kérékou followed on 24 March in which Soglo won a strong majority, receiving 67.73% of the vote—the first time that an opposition candidate in post-colonial Francophone Africa had won an election.
 He took office on 4 April 1991.

 In the following year, the Renaissance Party of Benin (known by the acronym PRB or RB) was founded by Rosine Vieyra Soglo; her husband became leader of the party in 1994.

 In 1993, President Soglo headed the Benin delegation which participated in the first Tokyo International Conference on African Development.

 During his presidency, Soglo took efforts to refurbish Benin's devastated economy.
 These economic measures caused civil unrest and undermined his popularity.
 Despite these problems, his government was praised for its adherence to democratic principles and respect for human rights.
 He advocated for economic liberalization, like privatization and deregulation.
 His economic advisor embraced neoliberalism.
+Soglo also began to embrace neoliberal policies.